Core Risk Management Activities

 - Liquidity risks are managed by having an adequate portion of investments in liquid instruments.
 The portion is mainly dependent on the features of the liabilities.

 At the group level, the risk management focus is on group-wide capitalization and liquidity.
-It is essential to identify potential risk concentrations and to have a thorough understanding of how reported profits of companies would develop under different scenarios.
+It is also essential to identify potential risk concentrations and to have a thorough understanding of how reported profits of companies would develop under different scenarios.
 These concentrations and correlations may have an effect on group level capitalization and liquidity buffers as well as on group level management actions.

 When the above-mentioned core activities are successfully implemented, a balance between profits, risks and capitalization can be achieved on both a company and group level and shareholder value can be created.